 The Green Promenade is envisioned as a "kit of parts" to be implemented over time within existing infrastructure easements and rights-of-way on Maple Avenue and Maplewood Avenue and on the Adventist Campus as development occurs.
 In addition to sidewalks, street trees, and street lighting, the Green Promenade can include shaded seating and small gathering areas, water fountains, landscaping, stormwater management, public art, and more.
+This process does not preclude the City of Takoma Park or any other entity from constructing it in its entirety as a Capital Improvement Project.

-Exhibit: Green Promenade Elements - Kit of Parts
+Figure 5: Green Promenade Elements - Kit of Parts

-Exhibit: Green Promenade Activities
+Figure 6: Green Promenade Activities